getdave/standalone-block-editor/TUTORIAL.md

 }
 ```

+Here we simply output some basic placeholder HTML.

-We've included the `id` attribute `getdave-sbe-block-editor`.
+Note that we've included an `id` attribute `getdave-sbe-block-editor`.
 Keep a note of that, a we'll be using it shortly.

 ### Enqueuing JavaScript and CSS